 Life skills link closely to PSED and should be taught as part of the curriculum and should not be discrete lessons but rather at appropriate times during the routine of the day.
 Life Skills to include:

-Health and Self Care (EYFS document) - personal care (eating and drinking, toileting, dressing/ undressing, personal hygiene) and keeping ourselves safe (road safety, safety in the environment).

-Maths (EYFS document) - shopping and money.

-Communication and Language / PSHE (EYFS document) - leisure (preferred activities, community visits, waiting, sharing, turn taking etc).i
+- Health and Self Care including personal care (eating and drinking, toileting, dressing/undressing, personal hygiene) and keeping ourselves safe (road safety, safety in the environment). - Maths 1:1 correspondence, cookery. shopping, money etc - Communication and Language / PSHE - Leisure (preferred activities, community visits, waiting, sharing, turn taking etc).